What Is Risk Tolerance?

 Conservative risk tolerance

-For instance, a retiree that is covering their annual expenses with Social Security payments combined with interest from bonds and CDs, or dividends from their stock investments.
-Conservative portfolios predominantly consist of bonds and CDs, possibly dividend-paying stocks.
+This is often suitable for retirees relying on income-producing assets — for example, a retiree covering their annual expenses with Social Security payments, combined with interest from bonds and CDs, or dividends from their stock investments.

-Remember that all levels of risk tolerance are acceptable and that they can vary widely among individuals and across different life stages.
-However, it is critical to ensure your financial investments are aligned with your risk tolerance.
+Remember that all levels of risk tolerance are acceptable and that they can vary widely depending on your financial goals and life stage.

 FAQs